citelao/sensible/4-https.md

     title: How to stay safe
 ---

-In the last section, we explained how protecting your message every step of the way is *vital* to keeping your data safe.
+In the last section, we explained how protecting your messages every step of the way across the Internet is *vital* to keeping your data safe.

 Up until recently, **protecting your data every step of the way was impossible**.

-The core standards that defined the Internet—protocols like TCP/IP, HTTP, DNS, and SMTP—only described how to send your data as **plaintext**---unencrypted, just like physical mail.
-All your information flew across the internet in a way that anyone could read: all hackers needed to do was eavesdrop.
+The original core standards that defined the Internet---protocols (rules) like TCP/IP, HTTP, DNS, and SMTP---only specified how to send your data as **plaintext**---unencrypted, just like physical mail.
+All your information used to fly across the internet in a way that anyone could read: all hackers needed to do was eavesdrop.

 This was the original design of the internet, which helped it spread quickly, but **it soon became a liability**.
 Security specialists drafted "secure" variants of most internet standards, thanks in a large part to the US relaxing strict export laws about encryption<!-- CITATION NEEDED-->.